Constructive Conflict Initiative

-This draft Constructive Conflict Statement was prepared by Guy Burgess and Heidi Burgess, Co-Directors of the Beyond Intractability Project, based upon their 30- year collaborative effort to build an online knowledge base and associated learning materials focused on the many facets of complex, large-scale, intractable conflict. (www.beyondintractability.org)
+This draft Constructive Conflict Initiative was prepared by Guy Burgess and Heidi Burgess, Co-Directors of the Beyond Intractability Project, based upon their 30- year collaborative effort to build an online knowledge base and associated learning materials focused on the many facets of complex, large-scale, intractable conflict. (www.beyondintractability.org)

-The extraordinary effort called for in this Constructive Conflict Statement would obviously go far beyond anything that the Beyond Intractability project could possibly do.
+The extraordinary effort called for in this Constructive Conflict Initiative would obviously go far beyond anything that the Beyond Intractability project could possibly do.
 We see our role as simply trying to start a conversation and offer an initial set of ideas outlining what we see is a promising strategy for addressing the problem.